nats-io/nats.net/docs/documentation/jetstream/consume.md

 Depending on your application you should configure streams and consumers with appropriate settings so that the messages are processed and stored based on your requirements.

-> [!NOTE]
-> This example used generated JSON serializer suitable for native AOT deployments.
-> See also [Serialization](../serialization.md) section for more details.